pablo-abc/felte-docs/markdown/docs/en/latest/reporters.md

 import 'tippy.js/dist/tippy.css';
 ```

-In order to use it, you'll need to import it in your component and add it to the `reporter` option of `createForm`.
+In order to use it, you'll need to import it in your component and add it to the `extend` option of `createForm`.

 ```javascript
 import reporter from '@felte/reporter-tippy';